 The theremin is easy to set up.
 All it needs is an extension cord for power, and a 1/4-inch phone plug to a cable with the appropriate “Y” adapter and connectors to connect to the audio jacks on the computer lectern in the lecture hall.
+(It is possible to connect to the 3.5-mm stereo phone cable or jack, as well.
+When only HDMI is available (as is now the case in Broida 1640), an HDMI adapter is available.)
 When you first turn the instrument on, if you are standing away from it, you should hear no sound.
 When you bring your right hand within 18 to 24 inches of the pitch antenna, you should hear a low pitch, which increases as you bring your hand closer to the antenna.
 The volume should begin to decrease when you bring your left hand to within about a foot of the volume antenna.
 If this is not the case, you should be able to adjust the PITCH and VOLUME controls until it is.
 You can adjust the WAVEFORM and BRIGHTNESS controls to obtain the sound quality that you prefer.

 How does it work?